govau/design-system-components/CONTRIBUTING.md

 | [Tested](#tested) | It’s been tested and shown to work with a range of browsers, assistive technologies and devices. |
 | [Considered](#considered) | Documentation and rationale have been provided. |

+We would be very greatful if you post the research, design decisions, use for the component to the community forum.
+This may be in the form of a code snippet, screenshot or written text on some of the research you have done.

 -------------------------------------------------------------------------------------------------

 ### Useful